emcuttsy/monoglot-anxiety/content/english/blog/how-i-passed-the-goethe-b2-german-exam-with-a-nearly-perfect-score.md

 Cramming isn't the way.
 Period.
 If you're actually a B2 German speaker, you shouldn't need to cram.
 Luckily, <a target="_blank" href="https://www.monoglotanxiety.com/blog/what-is-comprehensible-input-language-learning/">comprehensible input is the key to language aqusition</a> — not grammar drills.
 So you can become a B2 German speaker without doing anything much more complicated than watching a bunch of TV and talking to people once in a while.
 Neat, huh?

+{{< toc >}}

 *Note: Some of the links in this post are affiliate links.
-If you make a purchase via an affiliate link, I receive a small commission at no extra cost to you.*
+If you make a purchase via an affiliate link, I receive a small commission at no extra cost to you.
+If you like what I do, using my links is a great way to say thanks :)*

 ## I self-studied mostly using comprehensible input for 2 years